asrhou/NATMI/README.md

    python VisInteractions.py --sourceFolder /path/to/result/folder --interDB lrc2p --weightType mean --detectionThreshold 0.2 --plotFormat pdf --drawNetwork y --plotWidth 12 --plotHeight 10 --layout kk --fontSize 8 --edgeWidth 0 --maxClusterSize 0 --clusterDistance 1
 ```

 If run on the output of ExtractEdges.py, VisInteractions.py creates a new folder in the output folder of ExtractEdges.py containing networks with three different weights.
 If run on the output of DiffEdges.py, VisInteractions.py creates a new folder in the output folder of DiffEdges.py, containing networks with three different weights in reference and target datasets.
 Additionally, delta networks are drawn, where yellow edges are (non-significant) edges with the fold change of their weights in two conditions of two or less.
-For other edges, a red color indicates the edges with a weight higher in the reference dataset, and a green color indicates the edges with a weight higher in the target dataset.
+For other edges, a red color indicates the edges with a weight higher in the reference dataset, and a blue color indicates the edges with a weight higher in the target dataset.
 The color intensity scales with the degree of change.

 Visualise cell-to-cell communication networks between all possible pairs of cell types using results of ExtractEdges.py or DiffEdges.py: